tntwist/NL.Serverless.AspNetCore/Readme.md

 # NL.Serverless.AspNetCore
-Proxy Azure Function V2 HTTP requests into an AspNet Core WebApp.
+This repo provides code for hosting an AspNet Core App inside an Azure Function V2 HTTP Trigger without the use of TestServer.

-Thanks @NicklausBrain for sharing the code how to run an AspNet Core App inside an azure function.
-I combined her solution with the recently added DI support for azure functions.
+I combined the solution of <a href="https://github.com/NicklausBrain">NicklausBrain</a> (original repo can be found <a href="https://github.com/NicklausBrain/serverless-core-api">here</a>) with the recently added <a href="https://docs.microsoft.com/en-US/azure/azure-functions/functions-dotnet-dependency-injection">DI support for azure functions</a>.
 This provides a way to avoid initalizing the AspNet Core App with every incoming request.

 ## Instructions
 TODO